-When upgrading to version 2.0 of DeNoise AI, you may encounter an issue where DeNoise AI is unable to be launched from within Studio 2.
+You may encounter an issue where DeNoise AI (originally seen in 2.0) is unable to be launched from within Studio 2.
 This is caused by a conflicting plug-in file.
 For Windows users, this can be resolved by following these steps:

 1. Open an Explorer Window using Windows key + E

 2. Navigate to the DeNoise AI plugin directory